 Clarity is often king in organizational dynamics.
-Clear communication is vital for healthy teams.
-A huge part of my job as a leader is to help people understand our vision and where we are going next to try to realize it (as well as I know at the time).
+Words do matter and clear communication is vital for healthy teams.
+As hard as it is for me to zero in on one idea, I know a huge part of my job as a leader is to help people understand our vision and where we are going next to try to realize it (as well as I know at the time).

 Some things are actually fuzzy on a healthy team.
 Indistinct.
 Muddled.
 Unclear.